bmezaris/TAME/README.md

 ~~~
 pip install -r requirements.txt
 ~~~
-Note: you may have to install the libraries torch and torchvision separately.
+> _**Note**_: you may have to install the libraries torch and torchvision separately.
 Follow the pip instructions [here](https://pytorch.org/get-started/locally/).
+Also, make sure you have a working matplotlib gui backend.

 ## Usage
 You can generate explanation maps with the pretrained attention module: